 Effect of Pregnancy on Chronic HCV

-Although conflicting reports exist on the effect of pregnancy on liver disease in women with chronic HCV, it is generally believed that pregnancy has minimal impact on HCV-related progression of fibrosis.[42,43] Nevertheless, HCV has been associated with elevated alanine aminotransferase levels (ALT) levels in pregnancy, with one Italian cohort of 370 anti HCV-positive pregnant women reporting 56.4% of study participants experienced elevated ALT levels in the first month of pregnancy, 7.4% in the last trimester, and 54.5% in the postpartum period.[44]
-Other studies have suggested a decline in HCV RNA postpartum, with an estimated 10% of women experiencing spontaneous clearance of HCV after childbirth.[45,46,47] Because of these findings, pregnant HCV RNA-positive women should have HCV RNA testing performed 9 to 12 months after giving birth to assess for possible spontaneous HCV clearance.
+Although conflicting reports exist on the effect of pregnancy on liver disease in women with chronic HCV, it is generally believed that pregnancy has minimal impact on HCV-related progression of fibrosis.[44,45] Nevertheless, HCV has been associated with elevated alanine aminotransferase levels (ALT) levels in pregnancy, with one Italian cohort of 370 anti-HCV-positive reporting 56.4% of study participants experienced elevated ALT levels in the first month of pregnancy, 7.4% in the last trimester, and 54.5% in the postpartum period.[46]
+Other studies have suggested a decline in HCV RNA postpartum, with an estimated 10% of women experiencing spontaneous clearance of HCV after childbirth.[47,48,49] Because of these findings, pregnant HCV RNA-positive women should have HCV RNA testing performed 9 to 12 months after giving birth to assess for possible spontaneous HCV clearance.

 Interventions to Prevent Mother-to-Child Transmission of HCV

 There are no interventions or prophylactic measures that have been proven to prevent perinatal transmission of HCV.
-The following summarizes key recommendations to prevent HCV perinatal transmission.
+The following summarizes key issues and recommendations regarding preventing HCV perinatal transmission.

-- Direct-Acting Antiviral (DAA) Therapy: The use of DAA therapy has been insufficiently studied during pregnancy, and there are no large-scale clinical trials on their safety and efficacy in pregnancy or in breastfeeding women.[48,49] In a phase 1 trial, 8 women with HCV received ledipasvir-sofosbuvir during pregnancy and the treatment was effective and safe.[50]
-Due to inadequate data, there are no recommendations to use DAAs during pregnancy.
-Instead, the AASLD-IDSA HCV Guidance recommends treating women of reproductive age before considering pregnancy, if practical and feasible, to reduce the risk of mother-to-child transmission of HCV.[48]
+- Direct-Acting Antiviral (DAA) Therapy in Pregnancy: There are no large-scale clinical trials on the safety and efficacy of DAA therapy in pregnancy or during breastfeeding.[50,51] In a phase 1 trial, 8 women with HCV received ledipasvir-sofosbuvir during pregnancy, and the treatment was effective and safe.[52]
+In a prospective observational study from India, 26 treatment-naïve pregnant women without cirrhosis were given ledipasvir-sofosbuvir after the first trimester of pregnancy and all achieved an SVR12; none of the infants had congenital malformations or detectable HCV RNA at 6 months of age.[53]
+Given the limited data on HCV treatment during pregnancy, there are no recommendations for the use of DAAs during pregnancy.
+Instead, the AASLD-IDSA HCV Guidance recommends treating women of reproductive age before considering pregnancy, if practical and feasible, to reduce the risk of mother-to-child transmission of HCV.[50]
+Nevertheless, the AASLD-IDSA HCV Guidance states that treatment during pregnancy can be considered on an individual basis after shared decision-making.[50]

 Safety of HCV Treatment During Pregnancy and Breastfeeding